jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

     pt: "/img/quotes-sedation-and-general-anesthesia-portrait.jpg"
   content: AS IN MANY PEOPLE OF MY GENERATION, THE FEAR OF THE DENTISTS WAS PRODUCED
-    BY A BAD EXPERIENCE IN CHILDHOOD, BUT THANKS TO SEDATION, I LOST THE PANIC AND I HAD BEEN ABLE TO BE TREATED WITH MULTIPLE DENTAL IMPLANTS.”
+    BY A BAD EXPERIENCE IN CHILDHOOD, BUT THANKS TO SEDATION, I LOST THE PANIC AND I HAD BEEN ABLE TO BE TREATED WITH MULTIPLE DENTAL IMPLANTS".
 form:
   title: Consult Us Right Now!
   img: "/img/parallax-form-specialties.png"